tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   **Note:** Due to the copy and paste of values only, the date values will be represented in numerical format.
 Therefore, they will have to be re-formatted as date values after downloading the CSV and editing in Excel.

 * Rename the file as `fb_google_finance` and then download and save the file as a CSV.
+Make sure to reside in the second tab where the hard-pasted values are contained.

   ![fb-google-finance-csv](Images/fb-google-finance-csv.png)